What Is SDLC? Software Development Lifecycle Defined

 SDLC starts with the analysis and definition phases, where the purpose of the software or system should be determined, the goals of what it needs to accomplish need to be established, and a set of definite requirements can be developed.

-During the software construction or development stage, the actual engineering and writing of the application is completed.
-The software is designed and produced, while attempting to accomplish all of the requirements that were set forth within the previous stage.
+During the software construction or development stage, the actual engineering and writing of the application are completed.
+The software is designed and produced while attempting to accomplish all of the requirements that were set forth within the previous stage.

 Next in the software development lifecycle is the testing phase.
 Code produced during construction should be tested using static and dynamic analysis, as well as manual penetration testing to ensure that the application is not easily exploitable to hackers, which could result in a critical security breach.
 The advantage of using Veracode during this stage is that by using state of the art binary analysis (no source code required), the security posture of applications can be verified without requiring the use of any additional hardware, software or personnel.

 Once the software is deemed secure enough for use, it can be implemented in a beta environment to test real-world usability, and then pushed to a full release where it enters the maintenance phase.
 The maintenance stage allows the application to be adjusted to organizational, systemic and utilization changes.

 There are two different types of SDLC that can be used: waterfall and agile.
-The major difference between the two is that the waterfall process is more traditional and begins with a well thought-out plan and defined set of requirements, whereas agile SDLC begins with less stringent guidelines and then makes adjustments as needed throughout the process.
-Agile development is known for its ability to quickly translate an application that is in development to a full release at nearly any stage, making it well suited for applications that are updated frequently.
+The major difference between the two is that the waterfall process is more traditional and begins with a well-thought-out plan and defined a set of requirements, whereas agile SDLC begins with less stringent guidelines and then makes adjustments as needed throughout the process.
+Agile development is known for its ability to quickly translate an application that is in development for a full release at nearly any stage, making it well suited for applications that are updated frequently.